-ADVANCE is the new communication channel produced by the Times Group in partnership with ADS - the trade organisation advancing UK Aerospace, Defence, Security and Space industries - consisting of a quarterly magazine, an online daily news service and a weekly newsletter.
+ADVANCE is the communications resource produced by the Times Group in partnership with ADS - the trade organisation advancing UK Aerospace, Defence, Security and Space industries - consisting of a quarterly magazine, an online daily news service and a weekly newsletter.

 ADVANCE is designed to support the UK's aerospace, defence, security and space industries by providing comprehensive sector specific news coverage of current issues and developments in the UK and overseas markets.